DataDog/ansible-datadog/README.md

 The API key is required and its absence causes the role to fail.
 If you want to provide it through another way, outside of Ansible's control, specify a placeholder key and substitute the key at a later point.

+## Verifying your deployment

+Ansible's `changed` and `ok` task statuses report whether the role wrote the configuration files.
+They do not validate the rendered configuration against the Agent's schema, so a run can report success while an integration fails to load.
+After each playbook run, verify the deployment on a target host:

+* Run `datadog-agent configcheck` to surface YAML rendering issues in the generated `conf.d/*.d/conf.yaml` files that do not trigger Ansible-level errors.
+* Run `datadog-agent status` to confirm that each configured integration appears in the **Running Checks** section.

 ## Role variables

 These variables provide additional configuration during the installation of the Datadog Agent.
 They should be specified in the `vars` section of your playbook.